Skip to content

 Source file management

-From the Details View, you can view the application's source files, input files, and output files.
+From the Details View, you can view the application's source files, config files, and output files.
 This allows you to stay organized within your project by having all related application directories and files in the same location, instead of having to manually open their location and move around from window to window.

 Custom task bindings for specific actions